Austin Gallery

 Add one classical bust

 An inexpensive resin Venus, Apollo, or David instantly signals the aesthetic.
-One good bust on a shelf of books is the fastest visual win.
+One good bust on a shelf of books is the fastest visual win in the whole look.

 4. 4